AN ANCIENT TRADE ETCHED IN STONE

 The Cotswolds became wealthy during the medieval period largely due to the wool trade, with fleece from the region considered among the finest in Europe.
 Known as “the golden fleece of England,” Cotswold wool was exported across the continent, bringing prosperity to merchants, farmers, and towns.
 This wealth left a lasting legacy of wool churches, grand manor houses, and market towns, a story written in stone and spun in wool.

 At Cotswold Wool Trader, we celebrate this remarkable heritage by reconnecting the fibres of the past with the craftsmanship of today.
-Our products honour the breeds, the people, and the places that built the Cotswolds’ wool-rich story, inviting you to follow the thread across villages, footpaths, and markets that once thrived on this trade
+Our products honour the people and places that built the Cotswolds’ wool-rich story, inviting you to follow the thread across villages, footpaths, and markets that once thrived on this trade

 Chipping Campden